What is Cloudlock?

 You can read more on the data classification work on the Information Security Program page.
 Basically this is information that is protected or controlled by statutes, regulations, institutional polices or contractual language.
 Examples include student record information (protected by FERPA), credit card numbers (regulated by PCI-DSS), or critical personal information (like social security numbers).
 This is the type of information that should be and must be protected.

-What does Cloudlock do when it finds a social security number?
+What does Cloudlock do when it finds a social security number / credit card number / shared student ID number?

 If Cloudlock finds a social security number, credit card number or student ID it will take actions as noted on the Information Security Program page.